-On most Economy class domestic flights within Asia and South America, you are allowed two bags that do not exceed 20kg or 44lbs TOTAL, plus one carry-on weighing 5kg or 11lbs or less.
+On most Economy class domestic flights within Asia and Southeast Asia, you are allowed two bags that do not exceed 20kg or 44lbs TOTAL, plus one carry-on weighing 5kg or 11lbs or less.
 Notable exceptions include Bhutan and sometimes India.
 Please check with your airlines for specific restrictions.

 In most places, it is acceptable and sometimes preferred to tip in US dollars.
 If you are on a trek where porters are from local villages (far away from bigger cities and with no opportunity to exchange money), it is best to tip in the local currency.
 You can also ask your guide which they prefer.